mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 - Workaholic—hasn't taken vacation in 50 years

 ### Background & History
 Born in 905 CR in Aethermere.
 Showed magical talent young.
-Sent to Silverpine University at age 40 (young for an elf).
+Sent to Silverpine Magical Academy at age 40 (young for an elf).
 Proved to be prodigy in abjuration magic—by age 80, was full professor.

 Appointed Rector of the University at age 250 (1155 CR).
 Youngest Rector in university history.
 Under her leadership, the University has grown to be premier magical institution in western Tirvandor.